• Skip to main content

 If it isn't causing discomfort you can leave it and within a year or two the wart will have run its course and disappear forever.

-Do I recommend these wart treatments?
+Do I recommend these cheap treatments for corns or a plantar wart?
 Yes.

 →Follow me on Instagram where I often make a fool of myself←